Harshnigam6/rag_chatbot/README.md

 | Answer Relevancy   | 0.8743 |
 | Number of Questions| 35     |

-A detailed report with each of these per question is provided at: _______.
+A detailed report with each of these per question is provided at: [Download baseline results](report/baseline_result.csv) .
 In the above tables we have just taken a mean of the metric across all the questions.

+To reproduce the results run **baseline_rag_pipeline.py**.
+Make sure to put your OpanAI key.

 Here is the metrics segmented by dataset/question type
 ![Metrics Per Dataset Type](assets/metrics_per_dataset_type.png)